Graphical User Interface

 basexgui script.
 Beside that, some more startup options are available.

 Select Database → New and browse to an XML document of your choice.
-As an example, you can start with the
+You can start with the

 factbook.xml document, which contains statistical information on the worlds' countries.
 It is included in our full releases (in the